keu/docs/software/upgrade-astronomer-stable.md

 A few notes before you get started:
 - The upgrade process will not affect running Airflow tasks as long as `upgradeDeployments.enabled=false` is set in the script below.
-- Patch and stable version updates will not cause any downtime to Astronomer services, including the Software UI, the Astronomer Software CLI, and the Houston API.
+- Patch and stable version updates will not cause any downtime to Astronomer services, including the Software UI, the Astronomer CLI, and the Houston API.

 :::info